Auxiliary Factor Method to Remove ISI of Nyquist Filters: System Model and Signal Formulation

 \section{System Model and Signal Formulation}

-Fig. \ref {fig_1} shows the communication system, where $\mathbf{f}$ and $\mathbf{g}$ represent the transmit and matched filters that construct jointly a Nyquist filter, $z_k$ and $s_k$ represent the $k^{th}$ AF and transmit signal for $k=0,1,\cdots,K$.
-The AF is added to the transmit signal for nullifying ISI completely.
+Consider the communication system as shown in Fig. \ref{fig_1}.
 The signs $ \uparrow\mu$ and $\downarrow\mu$ denote the upsampling and downsampling operators with the ratio $\mu$, respectively.
-As the same as most studies on the Nyquist filter, the additive white Gaussian noise (AWGN) channel model is adopted for the signal transmission between the transmitter and receiver.
+As the same as most studies on Nyquist filters, the additive white Gaussian noise (AWGN) channel model is adopted for the signal transmission between the transmitter and receiver.